BIDS/2017-01-12-ucb/lessons/shell/index.md

 </code></pre></div>
 </blockquote>

+**Quick Tips**
+* Tab completion
+* Using the arrow keys

 As you perform the above steps, there are two very useful productivity shortcuts for working in the shell that you should try out.
-The first is called tab completion.
+The first is called **tab completion**.
 After you create the `workshop` directory, for example, try typing `cd wo` and then hitting tab --- you'll see that the shell fills in the rest of the directory or file name for you (if there are multiple options that start with those letters, your shell will either show you all of the options or do nothing --- in either case, you'll need to enter more letters and press tab again).
-The second is the use of the up arrow, which will scroll through all of your previous shell commands --- once you find one that you like, you can hit return to execute it again.
+The second is the use of the **up arrow**, which will scroll through all of your previous shell commands --- once you find one that you like, you can hit return to execute it again.

 A final tip on naming files and directories.
 Although modern shells try hard to accommodate special characters like spaces in file and directory names, these will sometimes (even often) cause trouble for your command line work.
-It's highly recommended that you use only regular letters, numbers, and dash and underscore symbols in your file names to prevent any trouble later on.
+It's highly recommended that you use **only regular letters, numbers, and dash and underscore symbols** in your file names to prevent any trouble later on.

 2\.
 Running command line programs
 --------------------------------

 Now that we've discussed using the shell to navigate our file system, we'll move on to discussing the idea of executing command line programs from the shell.
 In the same way that you have graphical applications on your computer that you can run with a double click, your computer comes bundled with many command line programs that you can run by typing their names into the shell.
 Some of these will simply take an input and spit out an output, while some of them will drop you into an entirely new environment specific to that program.
 We'll examine both of these in turn.

+**Where does a program live?**

+* `which`

 The first kind of command line program are those that print their results right to the terminal in front of you.
-In face, we've sneakily already seen several of these --- it turns out that the various commands that we used in the last section are actually programs that are executed by the shell.
+In fact, we've sneakily already seen several of these --- it turns out that the various commands that we used in the last section are actually programs that are executed by the shell.
 If you want to see where these programs are saved on your hard drive (sort of like the command line equivalent of the Applications or Programs folder that you're used to), use the command (excuse me, the program) `which`.

     ~$ which ls
     /bin/ls

-This tells you that the program `ls` actual resides in a directory called `bin` that is found in the root directory of your file system.
+This tells you that the program `ls` actually resides in a directory called `bin` that is found in the root directory of your file system.
 You've probably never gone there, and in fact most graphical operating systems will try to hide folders like this from you so that you don't do something dangerous.
 You can easily `cd` into those folders and list their contents from the shell, if you're curious, and with enough work you can also view them from your normal graphical operating system (on a Mac, for example, go to Finder, the Go menu, and Go To Folder, then type in the path `/bin`).

+**Passing arguments to a program**

 As we saw earlier, command line programs take two additional types of input, known as arguments and options (or flags).
 Arguments are the words that you type after the program name (`touch file.txt`, `cd Desktop`) and usually tell the program what file or directory it should perform its operations on.
 Options always start with a dash or two dashes and are used to modify how the program operates.
 For example, try running the `ls` command with the option `-l`.
 Sometimes options can themselves have arguments, so that you have the program name, the arguments, the options, and the arguments to the options.

+**Getting help in the shell**

+* `man`
+* `--help`

 How do you know what arguments and options are available for each program?
 In most shells, you can type the command `man` followed by the name of the program, and you will be shown the help file for that command, which will list all of the available arguments and options (in Git Bash on Windows, try the name of the program followed by `--help`, as in `ls --help`).
 Use the arrow keys to scroll up and down, and type `q` to quit when you're done.

+**Launching another environment**

+* `nano`
+* `R`

 Aside from programs like `ls` that print their output right to the command line (in technical terms, they print to "standard output"), there are also programs that launch entire environments for themselves.
 One of those is the command line text editor `nano`.
 First, make sure that you're in your `workshop` directory, then execute the command `nano`.